-Child Abuse Prevention Month: Healing as an adult survivor
+Child Abuse Prevention Month: Healing As An Adult Survivor

-Updated January 29, 2024by BetterHelp Editorial Team
+Updated October 10, 2024by BetterHelp Editorial Team

-Content Warning: Please be advised, the below article might mention trauma-related topics that include abuse which could be triggering to the reader.
-If you or someone you love is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
-Support is available 24/7.
-Please also see our Get Help Now page for more immediate resources.
+Please be advised, the below article might mention trauma-related topics that include suicide, substance use, or abuse which could be triggering to the reader.

 April is National Child Abuse Prevention Month.
 Since 1983, this recurring event has sought to raise awareness for and prevent childhood abuse.
 Child abuse can come in different forms, and the impacts of this abuse can be long-lasting for adult survivors.
 Although these topics can be challenging to discuss, it can be crucial to know hope and healing are possible this April and year-round.